Pirate Play Messy Play Kit Guide

 Ready to dig into your Pirate Play Messy Play Kit?
 On this page you'll find detailed step-by-step instructions, ideas to extend the learning, and some links to other resources.
 Feel free to reach out if you have any questions about your kit.
 Now go get messy!

-5. Once you find the treasure, dig in with your hands and collect all the treasure!
+3. Once you find the treasure seaweed, dig in with your hands and collect all the treasures!

 What are they learning?